 The College rents a limited number of apartments to graduate students on a first-come, first-served basis.
 Single graduate students are housed in one-bedroom apartments, two students per apartment.
 A limited number of one-bedroom apartments are available for married international students and Colson Scholars.
 Family houses are available on a limited basis for both married international students with children and married Colson Scholars with children.
 All units are furnished.

 College-owned graduate housing is administered through the Housing Services Office; applications may be requested by emailing firstname.lastname@example.org.
 Graduate students who opt to live off-campus are responsible for making their own housing arrangements.
-The Graduate Student Services Office assists by providing a list of off-campus options, including apartments and rooms for rent.
+The Housing Services Office assists by providing a list of off-campus options, including apartments and rooms for rent.

 Anderson Commons provides café service and seating for 700.
 Well-balanced meals from our food-service partner, Bon Appétit, offer menu variety for individual tastes.
 Several meal plan options are available through the Housing Services Office for those choosing to use this service.
 Meal plan start dates coincide with the beginning of each semester.
 Meal Plan additions or changes must be completed online at www.wheaton.edu/Student-Life/Living-at-Wheaton/Online-Forms by the end of the first week of classes each semester.